Bombardier Global Express: Launch and flight testing

-On 28 October 1991, the Global Express was unveiled at the NBAA convention.
-On 20 December 1993, the programme was launched.
+In October 1991, the Global Express was unveiled at the NBAA convention.
+In December 1993, the programme was launched.
 In June 1994, its high-speed configuration was frozen while the low-speed configuration was established in August 1994.
 By then, most critical design decisions were taken and almost all suppliers had been selected.
 In January 1995, the definition phase was winding down before detailed design.

 By June 1995, the backlog was over 40 aircraft, sold out until 2000, leading to Bombardier to expand its early production plans.
 At launch, range was extended to 12,000 km to outdo rival Gulfstream.
 Bombardier guaranteed the empty weight and range to reply to Gulfstream criticism.
 Around 100 sales were needed to cover the development costs.
-During October 1995, the first prototype manufacture commenced, the first sections were expected in December at de Havilland's Toronto, while final assembly was to start in March 1996.
+In October 1995, the first prototype manufacture began.
+The first sections were expected in December at de Havilland's in Toronto, with final assembly to start in March 1996.
 By June 1996, the prototype was complete and conducting flight-readiness reviews ahead of its roll-out and first flight.